 Entries will be disqualified if they fail to meet any of the following requirements:

-- The competition is open to nationals or residents of all Commonwealth countries and territories, as well as residents of The Gambia, the Maldives and Zimbabwe.
+- The competition is open to nationals or residents of all Commonwealth countries and territories, as well as residents of the Maldives and Zimbabwe.
 Residents of non-Commonwealth countries whose entries are submitted through their local RCS branch are also eligible.

 - Entrants must select a Senior or Junior topic depending on their age on 1st June 2019.
 Senior entrants must be born between 2nd June 2000 and 1st June 2005 (14-18) and Junior entrants must be born after 2 June 2005 (under 14 years of age).

 - The maximum word counts are 1,500 words for Senior entries and 750 words for Junior entries.
 These word limits apply to all topics and all formats (essay, poem, letter, etc).
 Exceeding the word count will result in automatic disqualification.
 References and foot notes are not included in the word count.

 - Entries must be written in English.

 - Only one entry per participant is allowed.
 Once an essay is submitted, students/teachers will not have the opportunity to revise it.
 Please carefully check and improve your writing before submitting the final copy, and also ensure that all supplementary information is filled in correctly (name, contact details, topic number, etc.)

 - Plagiarism is not accepted in the competition.
 Every year a number of students are disqualified because they are suspected of plagiarism.
 Please see our guide to plagiarism before submitting.

 - Final documents should not include the entrants personal details including name, age, school or country.
 This information should be inputted to the system upon entry.

 - The final copy submitted for the competition must be the entrant's own work, and cannot be excessively corrected or improved by another person.
 This does not rule out input or assistance from others but does exclude group entries.